Priscilla Wright (singer)

-Priscilla Wright (born August 14, 1940 in London, Ontario) is a Canadian singer, most famous for the song "The Man in the Raincoat", which she first released in 1955, and re-recorded in 1988.
+Priscilla Wright (born August 14, 1940, in London, Ontario) is a Canadian singer, most famous for the song "The Man in the Raincoat", which she first released in 1955, and re-recorded in 1988.

 Biography

 Wright's father was choir conductor and composer Don Wright, and her maternal grandfather was Canadian Prime Minister Arthur Meighen.

 Wright had a hit in the United States at the age of 14 with the song "The Man in the Raincoat" in 1955.
 It sold over half a million copies in the U.S. and hit No. 16 on Billboard's chart of "Most Played by Jockeys".
-Following this she spent 14 years singing with the Ontario group Moxie Whitney, and sang with The National Press and Allied Jazz.
+Following this she spent 14 years singing with the Ontario group Moxie Whitney, and sang with The National Press And Allied Workers' Jazz Band Inc.

 In 1991, she signed to Attic Records after a hiatus and released the album When You Love Somebody.
 In 1993 she was nominated for a Juno Award for Most Promising Artist.